Leeds City Council

 Leeds City Council is the local authority of the City of Leeds in West Yorkshire, England.
-It is a metropolitan district council, one of five in West Yorkshire and one of 36 in the metropolitan counties of England, and provides the majority of local government services in Leeds.
-It has the second-largest population of any council in the United Kingdom with approximately 800,000 inhabitants living within its area; only Birmingham City Council has more.
+Leeds has had a council since 1626, which has been reformed on numerous occasions.
+Since 1974 it has been a metropolitan borough council.
+It provides the majority of local government services in the city.
+It is the second most populous local government district in the United Kingdom with approximately 800,000 inhabitants living within its area; only Birmingham City Council has more.
 Since 1 April 2014, it has been a constituent council of the West Yorkshire Combined Authority.

+The council has been under Labour majority control since 2011.
+It meets at Leeds Civic Hall and has its main offices at Merrion House.

 History

 Leeds Corporation

-Leeds (often spelt Leedes) was a manor and then a town, receiving a charter from King Charles I as a 'Free Borough' in 1626 giving it powers of self-government, leading to the formation of the Leeds Corporation to administer it.
-The leader was an alderman, the first holder being Sir John Savile.
-A second charter, in 1661 from King Charles II, granted the title Mayor to Thomas Danby, The Corporation continued until 1835 when the Municipal Corporation Act was passed dissolving this and other town corporations and giving a new governance and electoral structure.
-In 1893 Leeds became a city and in 1897 the leader became Lord Mayor.
+Leeds (historically often spelt Leedes) was a manor and then a town, receiving a charter from King Charles I as a 'free borough' in 1626 giving it powers of self-government, leading to the formation of the Leeds Corporation to administer it.
+The leader was initially an alderman, the first holder being Sir John Savile.
+A second charter, granted in 1661 by Charles II, gave the town the right to appoint a mayor.
+The first holder of that post was Thomas Danby.

+Leeds was reformed in 1836 to become a municipal borough under the Municipal Corporations Act 1835, which standardised how most boroughs were governed across England and Wales.
+The ruling body was then formally called the "mayor, aldermen and burgesses of the borough of Leeds", generally known as the corporation or town council.
+When elected county councils were created in 1889 Leeds was considered large enough to provide its own county-level services and so it became a county borough, independent from the new West Riding County Council.
+Leeds became a city in 1893, after which the corporation was also known as the city council.
+In 1897 the mayoralty was raised to a lord mayor.